Spontaneous generation: Middle Ages

 From the fall of the Roman Empire in 5th century to the East–West Schism in 1054, the influence of Greek science declined, although spontaneous generation generally went unchallenged.
 New descriptions were made.
 Of the beliefs, some had doctrinal implications.
-For example, the idea that a bird, the barnacle goose, emerged from a crustacean, the goose barnacle, had implications on the practice of fasting during Lent.
-In 1188, Gerald of Wales, after having traveled in Ireland, argued that the "unnatural" generation of barnacle geese was evidence for the virgin birth of Jesus.
+In 1188, Gerald of Wales, after having traveled in Ireland, argued that the barnacle goose myth was evidence for the virgin birth of Jesus.
 Where the practice of fasting during Lent allowed fish, but prohibited fowl, the idea that the goose was in fact a fish suggested that its consumption be permitted during Lent.
 The practice was eventually prohibited by decree of Pope Innocent III in 1215.

 After Aristotle’s works were reintroduced to Western Europe, they were translated into Latin from the original Greek or Arabic.
 They reached their greatest level of acceptance during the 13th century.
 With the availability of Latin translations, the German philosopher Albertus Magnus and his student Thomas Aquinas raised Aristotelianism to its greatest prominence.
 Albert wrote a paraphrase of Aristotle, De causis et processu universitatis, in which he removed some commentaries by Arabic scholars and incorporated others.
 The influential writings of Aquinas, on both the physical and metaphysical, are predominantly Aristotelian, but show numerous other influences.

 Spontaneous generation is described in literature as if it were a fact well into the Renaissance.
 Shakespeare wrote of snakes and crocodiles forming from the mud of the Nile:

 The author of The Compleat Angler, Izaak Walton repeats the question of the origin of eels "as rats and mice, and many other living creatures, are bred in Egypt, by the sun's heat when it shines upon the overflowing of the river...".
 While the ancient question of the origin of eels remained unanswered and the additional idea that eels reproduced from corruption of age was mentioned, the spontaneous generation of rats and mice stirred up no debate.

 The Dutch biologist and microscopist Jan Swammerdam rejected the concept that one animal could arise from another or from putrification by chance because it was impious; he found the concept of spontaneous generation irreligious, and he associated it with atheism.